robertlentz13-oss/Student-Tools/README.md

 # Student-Tools
-THis is a repository full of useful tools for all students around.
+This is a repository full of useful tools for all students around.